tnebooks/12th-zoology/content.en/zoology/molecular-genetics/_index.md

 proteins by arranging their exons in several different ways through alternate splicing patterns, a mechanism known to play an important role in generating both protein and functional diversity in animals.
 Introns would have arosen before or after the evolution of eukaryotic gene.
 If introns arose late how did they enter eukaryotic gene?
 Introns are mobile DNA sequences that can splice themselves out of, as well as into, specific ‘target sites’ acting like mobile transposon-like elements (that mediate transfer of genes between organisms – Horizontal Gene Transfer - HGT).
 HGT occurs between lineages of prokaryotic cells, or from prokaryotic to eukaryotic cells and between eukaryotic cells.
 HGT is now hypothesized to have played a major role in the evolution of life on earth.

-**5.10 Genetic Code** DNA is the genetic material that carries
+## Genetic Code

-genetic information in a cell and from generation to generation.
+DNA is the genetic material that carries genetic information in a cell and from generation to generation.
 At this stage, an attempt will be made to determine in what manner the genetic information exists in

 **Fig. 5.9 Process of transcription in eu**